Skip to Content

 opts.cb

 One of the unique (and complex) features of this program is the HTML tag recognition.
-We process only the text and don’t touch the tags and their attributes.
+The program processes only the text and doesn’t touch the tags and their attributes.
 For example, widow word removal won’t add non-breaking spaces within your tags if you choose not to strip the HTML.

-lets you perform additional operations on all the string characters outside any HTML tags.
-For example, here we upper-case all non-HTML-tag characters:
+opts.cb lets you perform additional operations on all the string characters outside any HTML tags.
+For example, here’s how to upper-case all non-HTML-tag characters:

 import { det } from "detergent";